Samantha Crain: A Simple Jungle

 Crain released the 7" vinyl single, A Simple Jungle on January 10, 2012.
 Its two tracks ("It's Simple" and "Cadwell Jungle") were produced by John Vanderslice in San Francisco at Tiny Telephone Studios and features Anne Lillis on percussion.
 She has said in interviews and at performances that these two songs came out of a failed relationship while living in Grand Rapids, Michigan.

 Kid Face

 Produced by John Vanderslice in San Francisco at Tiny Telephone, Crain's third album Kid Face was released on February 19, 2013.
 John Calvin Abney (performs with John Moreland), Kyle Reid, Brine Webb, Daniel Foulks (of Parker Millsap's band), Anne Lillis, and Anna Ash contributed to the album.
 Jacob Winik engineered and mixed.
 This album was released in Europe and UK by Full Time Hobby Records on January 13, 2014.
-PASTE Magazine gave the album an 8.8 with high praise.
-Rolling Stone Magazine, SPIN, NME, the Guardian, and No Depression all reviewed the album highly as well.
+Paste magazine gave the album an 8.8 with high praise.
+Rolling Stone, Spin, NME, the Guardian, and No Depression all reviewed the album highly as well.
 Crain has mentioned the song "For the Miner" on this album was written for Jason Molina shortly before his death.
 A music video for the song "Never Going Back" was produced by Lamar + Nik.